Mules and Men: "Ole Massa and John Who Wanted to Go to Heaven"

-How the Gator Got Black
+"How the Gator Got Black"

 This is one of a number of folktales in Mules and Men that concern Brer animals and various creation myths.
-This story, explaining why the gator is colored the way that he is, begins with Brer Gator lounging in the sun, with white skin and coal-colored eyes.
-Brer Rabbit comes out of the bush in a hurry, and tracks mud all over Brer Gator’s albino skin.
-When Brer Gator gets mad, Brer Rabbit tells him to wait for a moment and he’ll show Brer Gator what real trouble is.
+This story explaining why the gator is colored the way that he is, begins with Brer Gator lounging in the sun, with white skin and coal-colored eyes.
+Brer Rabbit comes out of the bush in a hurry, and tracks mud all over Brer Gator's albino skin.
+When Brer Gator gets mad, Brer Rabbit tells him to wait for a moment and he will show Brer Gator what real trouble is.
 Brer Gator agrees to this, and Brer Rabbit lights a fire all around Brer Gator.
-The smoke blackens Brer Gator’s skin, and reddens his eyes, and this is why alligators are colored the way that they are.
+The smoke blackens Brer Gator's skin, and reddens his eyes, and this is why alligators are colored the way that they are.